 JAPAN: The receipt, maintenance of and access to personal information relating to an individual is regulated by the Act of Protection of Personal Information.
 Broadly, upon the collection of such information, the collector must notify the person of the purpose of the use of such information and after that must take necessary and proper measures to prevent leakage, loss or damage of that information, and take other reasonable steps to control the security of the personal information.
 In addition, the party maintaining such information is required to adopt internal regulations designed to ensure the confidential and secure maintenance of such information as long as it is held.
 Disclosure of personal information to third parties (parent and affiliated companies are considered third parties) is strictly limited.

 INDIA: Employee records and employee access to data The Information Technology Act, 2000 covers data protection and violation of personal privacy.
-This statute safeguards against certain breaches concerning data from computer systems, prevents unauthorised use of computers and creates liability for damage suffered in the event of unauthorised access, downloading, extraction and copying of data from a computer system or network.
+This statute safeguards against certain breaches concerning data from computer systems, prevents unauthorized use of computers and creates liability for damage suffered in the event of unauthorised access, downloading, extraction and copying of data from a computer system or network.
 It stipulates the penalty for breaches of confidentiality and privacy.
 The storage, management and handling of sensitive personal data or information belonging to persons located in India is regulated by the Sensitive Information Rules enacted under the Information Technology Act, 2000.
 The government of India has also released the Personal Data Protection Bill, 2019 (Data Protection Bill), which the Indian government is considering replacing the Sensitive Information Rules.
 Sensitive personal data or information is defined under the Sensitive Information Rules to include passwords, financial information, physical, psychological and mental health conditions, sexual orientation, medical records and history, and biometric information.
 Any body corporate receiving any of the above types of information due to either using the services of an individual or employing an individual must comply with the Sensitive Information Rules regarding the processing and storing of such information.

 MALAYSIA: Governed by the Personal Data Protection Act 2010 (PDPA), employers must obtain employees’ consent (implied or express).
 Explicit consent is required if “sensitive personal data” is being collected.
 Businesses must notify their employees of the nature and purpose of the information being collected, to whom it is being disclosed, and that the employees have the right to access such data.
 Employee consent is also required before employee personal data is shared with third parties (external payroll service providers).
 As a result of the PDPA, an employee consent/notice document is required.
 This document has to be bilingual – in English and Bahasa Malaysia – and is usually a separate document and referenced in the employment contract.